edusal100/kpi-dashboard/README.md

 # kpi-dashboard

-A simple dashboard to see production metrics from an uploaded Excel file Created for CoderHouse Javascript course with HTML5, Javascript Vanilla, SASS for ui, ChartJS for charts, Openweather API and SheetJS to upload/read xls files
+A simple dashboard to see production metrics from an uploaded Excel file.
+Created for CoderHouse Javascript course with HTML5, Javascript Vanilla, SASS for ui, ChartJS for charts, Openweather API and SheetJS to upload/read xls files.

 ## Installation